 ‘The Song is Ended, But the Melody Lingers On’ ~ Irving Berlin

-The death of little Sarah Ann Casper on Christmas Day in the year 1884 would shine a harsh and uncompromising light into the darkest crevices of York’s society as the pitiful story of this baby’s life unfolded…
+My death from parental neglect on Christmas Day in the year 1884 would shine a harsh and uncompromising light into the darkest crevices of York’s society as the pitiful story of my life unfolded…’

-On a typical Autumnal afternoon – a young woman carrying a tiny infant made her way on foot to a popular crossing separated only by a dual rail track.
+‘I am a nursemaid and on a typical Autumnal afternoon in 1879 I made my way on foot while cradling my young charge to a popular crossing in the City of York which was separated only by a dual rail track.

-Having opened the gate to walk across the path, she paused as a luggage train went past but less than two minutes later, she and the baby were hit by a passenger train – an accident which would have far reaching consequences.
+Having opened the gate to walk across the path, I paused as a luggage train went past but less than two minutes later, the baby and I were hit by a passenger train in an accident of far reaching consequences.’

-And a story began to unfold so tragic that it would touch the hearts of many including that of the coroner who implored the media to use their influence to promote a better understanding on the subject of suicide.
+And a story would begin to unfold so tragic that it would touch the hearts of many including that of the coroner who implored the media to use their influence to promote a better understanding on the subject of suicide.’

-Shortly before midday, a huge storm erupted and they ran for cover under a large bush far from the riverside.
-However, no sooner had they escaped from the torrential down pour – there was a huge flash of lightening and a crash of thunder…
+Shortly before midday, a huge storm erupted and we ran for cover under a large bush far from the riverside.
+However, no sooner had we escaped from the torrential down pour – there was a huge flash of lightening and a crash of thunder!’

 ‘The ONLY clear picture history affords me is that of my death by poisoning one morning in May in the City of York – despite the best efforts of our Lady Brigante!